OWASP/Top10/2017/en/0xA6-Disclosure.md

 * Ensure strong standard algorithms and strong keys are used, and proper key management is in place.
 Consider using FIPS 140 validated cryptographic modules.
 * Ensure passwords are stored with an algorithm specifically designed for password protection, such as bcrypt, PBKDF2, or scrypt.
 * Disable autocomplete on forms requesting sensitive data and disable caching for pages that contain sensitive data.

+## Example Scenarios
+Scenario #1: An application encrypts credit card numbers in a database using automatic database encryption.
+However, this data is automatically decrypted when retrieved, allowing an SQL injection flaw to retrieve credit card numbers in clear text.
+Alternatives include not storing credit card numbers, using tokenization, or using public key encryption.

+Scenario #2: A site simply doesn’t use TLS for all authenticated pages.
+An attacker simply monitors network traffic (like an open wireless network), and steals the user’s session cookie.
+The attacker then replays this cookie and hijacks the user’s session, accessing the user’s private data.

+Scenario #3: The password database uses unsalted hashes to store everyone’s passwords.
+A file upload flaw allows an attacker to retrieve the password database.
+All of the unsalted hashes can be exposed with a rainbow table of precalculated hashes.

 ## References